The Burren Yoga & Meditation Centre

 .
 “However by the end of the first day of meditation, yoga, a hearty breakfast and guided walk, everyone is exhilarated, and the outside world and its cares seems to drift away.”
 Burren Yoga & Meditation Centre

 Dave knows that location is key for the experience, which is why he set up in the west of Ireland; “the pace of life is so unrushed – almost like stepping back 40 years in time”.
-His center uses the “spectacular scenery” of the Burren landscape to breathe fresh air into yoga practice – literally – with some classes on a cliff overlooking the sea.
+His centre uses the “spectacular scenery” of the Burren landscape to breathe fresh air into yoga practice – literally – with some classes on a cliff overlooking the sea.

 Gabriele Tottenham of the Blaney Spa came from her native Germany to Fermanagh 30 years ago and was so taken with the place that she stayed.
 Her log cabin spa on the shores of Lough Erne offers a soothing mix of yoga classes, a hot tub, sauna, and massage therapies.